Bailiffs And High Court Writs (HCEO).

 • The bailiff has TOWED YOUR VEHICLE away

-Contact TRACE at 0845 206 8602 and report the vehicle as stolen to the police.
-Even if the police classify it as a civil matter, it is essential to log the call onto the CAD (Computer Aided Dispatch) system.
-Additionally, notify the DVLA that the car has been taken without permission to safeguard yourself against any potential new traffic offences.
-If your car is subject to hire purchase, lease, or has a logbook loan secured on it, you can seek an INJUNCTION to retrieve the vehicle from the bailiffs.
-In many cases, the bailiff company is responsible for covering indemnity costs.
+It's crucial to act swiftly.
+Call TRACE on 0845 206 8602 and report the car stolen to the police, even if they say the crime is a civil matter.
+Log the call onto the CAD (Computer Aided Dispatch) immediately.
+Inform the DVLA that the car has been "taken without permission" to protect yourself from any new traffic offences.
+If your car is on hire purchase or leased, don't hesitate to apply for an INJUNCTION to recover the vehicle from the bailiffs.
+The bailiff company usually pays your legal costs.

 • Learn More